tmeissner/cocotb_with_ghdl/doc/qz2021_-_using_python_for_verification_of_digital_systems.md

 - Triggers in the postpone phase
 - All signals have settled
 - No more updates may occur on the clock edge event
-- Sampling any signal here returns values settled current clock cycle
+- Sampling any signal here returns values settled in current clock cycle

 # Extras: Accessing signals